Skip to main content

 Selenium contributes to the protection of cells from oxidative stress.

-A source of selenium contains at least 15% of the significant amount 55 µg selenium per day.
+A selenium source contains at least 15% of the significant amount 55 µg selenium per day.

-Thiamine contributes to normal functioning of the nervous system.
+Thiamin contributes to normal function of the nervous system.

-A source of thiamine contains at least 15% of the significant amount 1.1 mg thiamine per day.
+A thiamin source contains at least 15% of the significant amount 1.1 mg thiamin per day.

 Vitamin A